Smvargas787/DearJournalProject/README.md

   git merge master
   ```

-5. If you haven't installed firebase yet, do so by setting up deployment tools from firebase google console database
+5. If you haven't set up firebase hosting yet, do so by setting up deployment tools from the firebase google console database

   ```
   npm install -g firebase-tools
   ```

-6. Set up firebase.json from firebase google console database
+6. Set up firebase.json from the firebase google console database

   ```
   firebase init
   ```

-7. Deploy ready code to firebase database
+7. Deploy ready code to firebase console

   ```
   firebase deploy